Newcrest Orange Challenge

 Every athlete is different, some of us sweat more than others, so it’s important to find out what works for you and what your body needs.

 3. Hydrate well even on when not training.

 What you should drink on a daily basis is easily calculated.
 Multiply your bodyweight by 0.033 and this will give you what you need to drink in litres. i.e. 60kgs x 0.033 = 1.98litres of fluid.

 This should be water, or electrolytes.
 Fruit juices, coffees and alcohol don’t count.
 If you are exercising, then add another litre per hour of training.
 Going into training sessions dehydrated is very common so ensure you are drinking enough during the day.

 When you finish your training session, keep drinking throughout the day.
 Often athletes are very good at getting fluids in when training, but stop when the get off their bike.
 If you start to feel tired in the afternoon post long bike ride, it might be the intensity of the session, but add a glass of rehydration drink in and see if your energy picks up.

-4. Drink enough by not too much when training.
+4. Drink enough, but not too much when training.

 Water intoxication or hyponatreamia is more common that you might think.
 As you drink more and more water to cool down, you increase the water content of your blood and dilute the salt content.
-Consequently, if salt in not available if can lead to issues with heart, brain and muscle function.
-Symptoms are confusingly very similar to dehydration, dizziness, nausea, bloating or swelling etc.
+Consequently, if salt is not available it can lead to issues with heart, brain and muscle function.
+Symptoms are confusingly very similar to dehydration; dizziness, nausea, bloating or swelling etc.

 You should be aiming for around a litre of fluid an hour when riding, this may decrease in cold conditions or increase in warm.
 Ensure that adequate electroytes are added to combat over hydration.